Project

 If behaviour is specified, this would process behaviour with the lolcat temlate function and place it.
 If behaviour is left unspecified, this would put down "freaking annoying" as the default.

-#3 Updated by Jan Klopper almost 13 years ago
+#3 Updated by Jan Klopper over 13 years ago

 When would the default value kick in?